Cyx69/TP_ThirdPersonNeuron/README.txt

 Per default the template connects to 'localhost' (127.0.0.1) and to port 7001.
 You can change these settings in the Controller Blueprint if you want to use a separate PC or other ports.
-And you can add further controllers if you want to retrieve motion data from further suits or BVH server.
+And you can add further controllers if you want to retrieve motion data from additional suits or BVH server.

 V. Contact, Donation